Diets

 How to do an intermittent fasting diet

 If you’re interested in trying an intermittent fasting diet to see if it helps you sleep better, there are a few things to keep in mind.
-First, intermittent fasting is not a starvation diet, so don’t try to go too long without eating.
-Second, when you do eat, make sure to include healthy, nutrient-rich foods that will help support your body and promote healthy sleep.
-Finally, be sure to stay hydrated by drinking plenty of water throughout the day.
+So there are several rules: first, this is not a starvation diet, so don’t force yourself to endure long gaps between meals; second, when you eat, choose only healthy and nutrients sources that will nurture your body and sleep rhythms.
+And finally, do not forget to drink water; .

 What to eat when you’re fasting